-Ch 61 S.6.(1) & Ch 402.301(2) Ch 402.305(2)(a)

-1. Shall be of good character.
+Ch 61 S.6.(1) & Ch 402.301(2) Ch 402.305(2)(a) 1.
+Shall be of good character.
 Good moral character based upon screening.
 This screening shall be conducted as provided in chapter 435, using Level 2 standards for screening set forth in that chapter.
 All Level 2 background screening requirements as set forth in F.S.
 435 must be complied with at all times.
 Ch.
-435.04(3)

-- a.
+435.04(3) a.
 The security background investigations under these regulations must ensure that no person subject to Level 2 background screening has been found guilty of, regardless of adjudication, or entered a plea of nolo contendere or guilty to, any offense that constitutes domestic violence as defined in s.
-741.28, whether such act was committed in this state or in another jurisdiction. - b.
-Background Screening

-Initial Screening

-A screening must be conducted as a condition of employment.
-The employer/owner/operator should review each employment application to assess the relevancy of any issue uncovered by the complete background screening, including any arrest, pending criminal charge, or conviction, and should use this information in employment decisions in accordance with state laws.

-CC Facility Handbook 5.1 A

-A. Level 2 screening as outlined in s.
+741.28, whether such act was committed in this state or in another jurisdiction. b.
+Background Screening CC Facility Handbook 5 Initial Screening SA Facility Handbook 5.1 A screening must be conducted as a condition of employment.
+The employer/owner/operator must review each employment application to assess the relevancy of any issue uncovered by the complete background screening, including any arrest, pending criminal charge, or conviction, and must use this information in employment decisions in accordance with state laws.
+CC Facility Handbook 5.1 A SA Facility Handbook 5.1A A. Level 2 screening as outlined in s.
 435.04, F.S. is required for all child care personnel and includes a criminal records check (both national and statewide), a sexual predator and sexual offender registry search and child abuse and neglect history of any state in which an individual resided during the preceding 5 years.
 All fingerprints must be submitted and processed through the Background Screening Clearinghouse and therefore a LiveScan vendor that is Clearinghouse compatible must be used for submission of fingerprints.
+CC Facility Handbook 5.1 B SA Facility Handbook 5.1B B. The fingerprint results from the Federal Bureau of Investigation will be returned to DCF via the Florida Department of Law Enforcement.
+DCF will review both the federal and state criminal history results along with state criminal records, national sex offender registry, Florida sex offender registry, and the Florida child abuse and neglect registry.
+CC Facility Handbook 5.1 C. SA Facility Handbook 5.1C C. DCF will issue an eligible or non-eligible result through the Clearinghouse upon completion of searches and results from other states, if applicable.
+CC Facility Handbook 5.1 D SA Facility Handbook 5.1D D. Employment History Check - The employer/owner/operator must conduct employment history checks, including documented attempts to contact each employer that employed the individual within the preceding five years and documentation of the findings.
+Documentation must include the applicant's job title and description of his/her regular duties, confirmation of employment dates, and level of job performance.
+The employer/owner/operator must make at least three attempts to obtain

-CC Facility Handbook 5.1 B
+CC Facility Handbook 5.1 E SA Facility Handbook 5.1E